Authorities order 100,000 evacuated in California wildfire

 “As you can imagine the embers from the wind have been traveling a significant distance which causes another fire to start,” Terrazas said.

-The fire erupted in Sylmar, the northernmost portion of the valley, and spread westward at a rate of 800 acres (324 hectares) an hour into Granada Hills and Porter Ranch, part of a so-called urban-wildland interface where subdivisions crowd against the foothills of the Santa Susana Mountains.
+The fire erupted in Sylmar, the northernmost portion of the valley, and spread westward at a rate of 800 acres (324 hectares) an hour into Granada Hills and Porter Ranch, where subdivisions crowd against the foothills of the Santa Susana Mountains.
 The cause wasn’t immediately known.

 PG&E restored the power after workers inspected power lines to make sure it was safe to do so.
-The winds had increased the possibility of transmission lines toppling to the ground and starting wildfires.
+Officials had worried the winds might topple transmission lines and start wildfires.

 Helicopters made repeated water drops as crews in Los Angeles attacked flames in and around homes.
 Water- and retardant-dropping airplanes joined the battle after daybreak.
 About 1,000 firefighters were on the lines.